Writing meditation is meditation made easy.

 Keeping a Meditation Journal

 While we are on the subject of writing, if this sort of meditation works for you, you may consider keeping a meditation journal – journalling your meditation practice.
 One day you may write something like: Free writing meditation.
 10 minutes.
 Couldn’t concentrate.
 Struggled.
 Needed to use several different prompts.
 Felt a bit disappointed.
-On another day, you may write something completely different : No time for writing meditation last night.
+On another day, you may write something completely different: No time for writing meditation last night.
 Will have to try morning meditation.
-And yet on another day : Started with breathing exercise.
-Copied loving kindness meditation script.
+And yet on another day: Started with a breathing exercise.
+Copied loving-kindness meditation script.
 Felt completely refreshed after.
 Breathing thing useful.
 A meditation journal can motivate us to practice meditation because we are keeping a record and record keeping can lead to insights that we may otherwise have missed.
 We can also see if we are making progress or not.

-During our Equine-Guided Mindfulness Meditation Retreats, we devote one afternoon meditation session to writing meditation.
-We discuss the various possibilities with our workshop participants and the encourage them to find a quiet spot and to sit down and write a few lines.
+During our Equine-Guided Mindfulness Meditation Workshops, we often make time, after the scheduled equine-guided meditation, to discuss writing meditation and its various possibilities with our workshop participants and the encourage them to find a quiet spot and to sit down and write a few lines.
 Wherever they write, remains between them and the page, although should they get stuck, help will only be a prompt away.

 “Note that this journey is uniquely yours, no one else’s.
 So the path has to be your own.
 You cannot imitate somebody else’s journey and still be true to yourself.
 Are you prepared to honour your uniqueness in this way?”
 Jon Kabat-Zinn